Broken side mirror: What are the repair options and cost?

 Side mirror parts.

 the base (mirror assembly), mirror glass, cover and the turn signal (if equipped).
 For certain cars, the part might be available only as one complete piece.
 In some cases the cover is sold already painted, in others it comes black and might need to be painted separately.

-Replacing the complete side mirror at the dealership will cost $290-$420 for an average car will cost 0.7-1.5 hours of labor plus parts.
+Replacing the complete side mirror at the dealership for an average car will cost 0.7-1.5 hours of labor plus parts.

 Yes, but the factory warranty only covers manufacturing defects and not accidental damage, scrapes or vandalism.

 What are the less expensive repair options?

 Depending on your coverage and cause of damage, the side mirror might be covered by your insurance.